johngodley/redirection/readme.txt

 In addition to straightforward URL matching you can redirect based on other conditions:

 - Login status - redirect only if the user is logged in or logged out
+- WordPress capability - redirect if the user is able to perform a certain capability
 - Browser - redirect if the user is using a certain browser
 - Referrer - redirect if the user visited the link from another page
 - Cookies - redirect if a particular cookie is set
 - HTTP headers - redirect based on a HTTP header
 - Custom filter - redirect based on your own WordPress filter
+- IP address - redirect if the client IP address matches
+- Server - redirect another domain if also hosted on this server
+- Page type - redirect if the current page is a 404

 = Full logging =